 Muscular System

-We all know that living organisms can move on their own or can perform other types of movement.
+Structure We all know that living organisms can move on their own or can perform other types of movement.

 Muscle tissue has a ability to relax and contrast and so bring about movement and mechanical work in various parts of the body.